 J.F.
 Oberlin University

 J.F.
 Oberlin University is a private four-year university located in Machida, a suburb of Tokyo, Japan.
-Founded in 1946 by Reverend Yasuzo Shimizu, the university is comprised of a College of Arts and Sciences, a graduate division, and four professional colleges.
+Founded in 1946 by Reverend Yasuzo Shimizu, the university comprises a College of Arts and Sciences, a graduate division, and four professional colleges.
 In the late 1920s, Rev. Shimizu attended Oberlin College in Ohio, U.S.A., where he learned about the educational philosophy of Jean-Frédéric Oberlin, an 18th-century minister and educator in France.
-As a tribute to the educator whose ideas influenced Rev. Shimizu, in 2006 the English name of the school was changed to J. F. Oberlin University.
-With an enrollment of over 9,000 students, many of them from overseas, J. F. Oberlin University seeks to foster global citizens on the basis of Christian values.
-J. F. Oberlin University is affiliated with the United Church of Christ in Japan and all of its chaplains are ordained ministers in the UCCJ, including Rev. Jeffrey Mensendiek, who as a Global Ministries mission co-worker has taught and served as a chaplain at J. F. Oberlin University since April 2018.
+As a tribute to the educator whose ideas influenced Rev. Shimizu, in 2006, the English name of the school was changed to J. F. Oberlin University.
+With an enrollment of over 9,000 students, many of them from overseas, J. F. Oberlin University seeks to foster global citizens based on Christian values.
+J. F. Oberlin University is affiliated with the United Church of Christ in Japan and all of its chaplains are ordained ministers in the UCCJ, including Rev. Jeffrey Mensendiek, who, as a Global Ministries mission co-worker has taught and served as a chaplain at J. F. Oberlin University since April 2018.

 Support this Ministry